1930 New Mexico gubernatorial election

-The 1930 New Mexico gubernatorial election took place on November 4, 1930, in order to elect the Governor of New Mexico.
+The 1930 New Mexico gubernatorial election took place on November 4, 1930, in order to elect the governor of New Mexico.
 Incumbent Republican Richard C. Dillon was term-limited, and could not run for reelection to a third consecutive term.
 Democrat Arthur Seligman defeated Republican Clarence M. Botts by about 6.5 points.
-Seligman was the first Democratic gubernatorial candidate to ever win Santa Fe County and Taos County and the first Democratric candidate to carry Guadalupe County since 1916.
+Seligman was the first Democratic gubernatorial candidate to ever win Santa Fe County and Taos County, and the first Democratic candidate to carry Guadalupe County since 1916.